stablekernel/aqueduct/source/docs/db/validations.md

 See the API reference for `Validate` and its named constructors for possible options.

-`Validate` annotations on transient properties have no effect.
-This annotation is only valid for properties declared in a table definition.
+`Validate` annotations on properties declared in a managed object subclass (transient properties) have no effect.

+### Validating Relationships

+Validations are only valid for properties declared in a table definition.
+Validators applied to relationship properties are applied to the primary key of the related object (i.e. the foreign key value).
+Validation logic is only ran on the properties of the managed object being validated - validations on properties of a related object are *not* ran.
+When validating a graph of managed objects, you must initiate validation on any related objects manually.

+!!! warning "Validating Related Objects"
+          The behavior of a validation is different when an object is being validated as a relationship.
+In other words, a validation applied to the primary key of an object likely requires different behavior when being applied to a foreign key reference to that object.

 ### Custom Validators